pmerry96/project2/README.md

 1. run commands with arguments
 1. handle input and output redirection
-1. set up a k-element pipelines, where k is within the range of 2 through **TSH_MAX_PIPELINE_LENGTH**.
-1. run a list of commands in order
+1. set up two-command pipelines.
 1. handle internal commands including **cd** and **exit**
-1. read commands from a text file and execute the commands in the same way as they are read from the console (10 points).
+1. read commands from a text file and execute the commands in the same way as they are read from the console.

 ## Specification